Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2024-02-14-evil-maids-iot-firmware-security.md

 ## The evil maid threat model

 The "evil maid" attack is a well-known concept in security: an attacker with physical access to an unattended device tampers with it in some undetectable way, then later accesses the device or the data on it.
-This is plausible for IoT devices — they sit in shared apartment buildings, hotels, schools, and offices.
+This is plausible for IoT devices, they sit in shared apartment buildings, hotels, schools, and offices.
 An attacker could pose as a technician, use insider privileges, or even buy used devices online.

 Two attacks matter in this threat model: **private data theft** (extracting sensitive data from the device's storage) and **firmware modification** (replacing the firmware so the attacker gains persistent control).
 Defending against these requires two protection mechanisms: